-Torchlight is a dungeon crawling RPG created by Runic Games and released around October 2008.
-There is more than a passing similarity to arguably the most popular dungeon crawler series; Diablo.
-Though this is explained by the fact that the game was co-designed and developed by Max Schaefer and Erich Schaefer who worked on both Diablo and Diablo II.
+Torchlight is a dungeon-crawling RPG created by Runic Games and released around October 2008.
+There is more than a passing similarity to arguably the most popular dungeon crawler series, Diablo.
+Though, this is explained by the fact that the game was co-designed and developed by Max Schaefer and Erich Schaefer, who worked on both Diablo and Diablo II.

 In essence, the monster activity of the dungeons near the village has increased due to a magical substance called Ember which is the source of magic and enchantment.
-You are tasked (over a series of connecting quests) to venture into the depths of the dungeons, discover the source of the ember, and killing as many monsters as you can on the way.
+You are tasked (over a series of connecting quests) to venture into the depths of the dungeons, discover the source of the ember, and to kill as many monsters as you can on the way.

 The control system in Torchlight is simple and effective.
 Clicking on the screen will move your character to that place.
-Left clicking on a monster uses your primary attack, moving into range if not already, while the right mouse button uses a special skill (assuming you have the Mana to use it) also moving into range if not already.
+Left clicking on a monster uses your primary attack, moving into range if not already, while the right mouse button uses a special skill (assuming you have the Mana to use it), also moving into range if not already.

-Your character also has a pet, selectable at character creation which is either a wild cat or a wolf-like dog, this pet generally follows the character assisting them in the dungeon.
-Not only will they attack enemies but they will also pick up and carry loot.
+Your character also has a pet, selectable at character creation, which is either a wild cat or a wolf-like dog.
+This pet generally follows the character, assisting them in the dungeon.
+Not only will they attack enemies, but they will also pick up and carry loot.
 Once your pet is carrying as much loot as he can, you can send your pet back to the town to sell those items.

 ‘Torchlight’ has only two different areas of gameplay…

-- The village – this area is used for the purchasing and selling of goods as well as enchanting items and picking up quests.
+The village – this area is used for the purchasing and selling of goods, as well as enchanting items and picking up quests.

 In most cases you will fish up… well, fish.
 These fish can be fed to your pet to temporarily change its look and give it a temporary buff.
-As well as fish you also have the chance to fish up gold, gems or rare magical items.
+Aside from fish you also have the chance to fish up gold, gems, or rare magical items.

-- Destroyer – Destroyers are the masters of melee combat, choosing to close in on the enemy and face them at close range with cold steel.
+Destroyer – Destroyers are the masters of melee combat, choosing to close in on the enemy and face them at close range with cold steel.

-- Vanquisher – Vanquishers are the long-range attackers, using pistols, bows or crossbows to inflict greatest damage at range.
-Killing most enemies before they can get close.
+Vanquisher – Vanquishers are the long-range attackers using pistols, bows or crossbows to inflict greatest damage at range, killing most enemies before they can get close.

 Not the largest collection of options here!

 When you create your character you choose the class you want to play; the look is unchangeable, even the gender cannot be changed.
 Destroyers and Alchemists are male, Vanquishers are female.

-The graphics of Torchlight are big and bold and they fit in well with this kind of dungeon crawler game.
+The graphics of Torchlight are big and bold, and they fit in well with this kind of a dungeon-crawler game.
 They’re not gonna stretch anyone’s graphics card by a long way, but they don’t need to.